 Fluke 324 comes shipped inside the carrying case.
 When you open the case, besides Fluke 324, you will find temperature probes, protective caps for test leads, red and black multimeter standard test leads and the user manual inside.

-Protective case that is shipped with the multimeter has a soft padding and the outside is made of artificial leather that is resistant to scratches, but it can be punctured by a sharp object if poked with moderate force.
+A protective case that is shipped with the multimeter has soft padding and the outside is made of artificial leather that is resistant to scratches, but it can be punctured by a sharp object if poked with moderate force.

-The temperature probes are accurate, although the manufacturer claims that they need to be callibrated.
+The temperature probes are accurate, although the manufacturer claims that they need to be calibrated.

 Look: If that statement is true, that means that temperature probes can measure temperature even more precisely because they are precise and accurate as soon as you take them out of the box for the first time.